 What if I Failed PLAB 4 times?

 I don’t know how you managed to achieve this and failed PLAB 1 four times.
-Regardless, you can still make a last attempt by applying here.
+Regardless, you can still make a last attempt by applying for a structured application form which is available on the GMC website.
 You will be required to prove you have no long clinical gaps and a proficient in English (IELTS/OET).

 Here is a review of all the steps one has to take for their journey to the UK: